Configuring request types and workflows

 If you need to change the workflow of a request, you must edit the workflow associated with the service desk project:

 In your service desk project, select Project settings () > Workflows.

 Hidden fields and unsupported fields

-The following fields can be added to a request type and given a preset value, but will be hidden from customers:
+These fields can be added to the request type and given a preset value, but you cannot make them visible on the customer portal:

 - Linked issues

-These additional fields can't be added to a request type and won't appear in the in the "Add a field" dialog:
+These types of fields can't be added to a request type and won't appear in the in the "Add a field" dialog:

 - Issue type